 Kendall Center Rooftop Garden – Everyone knows secret and hidden gardens are the speakeasies of nature.
 And what if that garden happens to be on a rooftop?
 It will be much more elegant and classy.
 It is located just across from the Kendall T station.
 You will have to take the elevator in the parking garage next to the Marriott; look for the signs in big green letters that say “Kendall Square Roof Garden“.
 Once you arrive up top, you can enjoy a picnic at one of the tables (you must have hand sanitizer), and be fond of the enthralling rooftop views.

 Amory Playground – It is situated just down the street from Coolidge Corner.
 This outdoor area is a few blocks away from Beacon, off Amory Street, and features a range of landscape with enough to explore.
 It is filled with tennis courts and baseball fields that are free of team sports or viewers at the moment, and are open for wandering around.
+Or, check out one of the many playgrounds in Boston to let your kids have a fun afternoon.

 The Back Bay Fens – It starts from the Boston Common, looping around the peninsula’s neck to Franklin Park.
 Walking along Frederick Law Olmsted’s Emerald Necklace is an unusual way to see several Boston neighborhoods and to spend a sunny afternoon.
 And if you don’t have quite so much time, then go straight to the Fens, where you can wander through the Kelleher Rose Garden and one of the only remaining Victory Gardens.

 Revere Beach – It is located about five miles down to north Boston and is about three miles long; it is the perfect place to relax and enjoy your visit to Boston.
 You can have a bike ride or a walk around the shorelines and enjoy the sunsets.
 You can also stop for a bite to eat at the world-famous Kelly’s Roast Beef.
+Or check out one of the other many nearby beaches to Boston, too.

 Neponset River Reservation – If you’re already in Lower Mills, you should not miss the chance to hop on a bike and roll along the Neponset River Greenway, which is about five miles from end to end.
 This river separates Boston from Quincy and Milton and bridges Boston Harbor to Blue Hills Reservation.
 The waterway’s paved route is the perfect way to get out of the city!